Victims Compensation Tribunal (VCT) Restitution Orders

 The first document that the ‘offender’ will receive is a Provisional Order for Restitution accompanied by explanatory papers, including details of the date that compensation was awarded to the victim, the amount paid and the facts upon which the decision to pay compensation to the victim was made.

 Unless you are content to pay the amount specified in the Order, you should ensure that you lodge a Notice of Objection to a Provisional order for Restitution within 28 days and that your objection complies with the rules and identifies the relevant grounds of objection.

-The criminal defence lawyers at Nyman Gibson Miralis only deal with criminal law and have the experience to guide and assist you in objecting to the Provisional Order and preventing a Final Order being made in the original amount sought at any recovery proceedings or Tribunal hearing.
+Our defence lawyers work exclusively in criminal law and have the experience to guide and assist you in objecting to the Provisional Order and preventing a Final Order being made in the original amount sought at any recovery proceedings or Tribunal hearing.

 Our specialists will make sure that the correct information is set out in the Notice of Objection and prepare your case for a Restitution Hearing in the event that a negotiated outcome cannot be achieved to the satisfaction of all parties.

 Results that we have achieved by negotiation include substantial reductions to the original amount sought – sometimes as much as a 80% or 90% reduction.

 Results that we have achieved at hearing include reducing a provisional order of $50,000 to zero.
 Each case is different however, and the results obtained depend on your financial circumstances and any other matter considered relevant by the Tribunal.

 The tribunal is located in Parramatta, across the road from our Parramatta office.